wp-plugins/simple-testimonial-rutator/readme.txt

 Step 2.
 Activate the plugin through the Plugins menu in WordPress

+== Frequently Asked Questions ==

+1.How Configure the the Custom Tweets settings?

-Step 3.
-Go to "Settings/Simple Testimonial Rotator" and configure the plugin settings
+Answer:Go to "Settings/Simple Testimonial Rotator" and configure the plugin settings

+2.How Add/Edit the testimonial posts from admin?

-Step 4.
-After that find the "Simple Testimonial" (given in under the right side menu) and add your new Testimonial posts
+Answer:Find the "Simple Testimonial" (given in under the right side menu) and add/edit your new testimonial posts

+3.How add the simple testimonial rutator widget in my site sidebar?

-Step 5.
-Now finally find the Widget from "Appearance >> Widgtes >> Simple Testimonial" and add where you want to show it.
+Answer:Find the "Simple Testimonial" Widget from "Appearance >> Widgtes >> Simple Testimonial" and add widget where you want to show it.

 == Screenshots ==
 1. screenshot-1.png
-1. screenshot-2.png
+2. screenshot-2.png
+3. screenshot-3.png
+4. screenshot-4.png

 == Changelog ==